mathomastech/mathomastech.github.io/Projects/BudgetTemplate.markdown

 ---
 <p></p>
 <p class = "projectHeader">
-<strong>NOTICE: This page is currently getting updated to support the new 2014 version of the template.
-Please be patient if there is some contradicting information, or missing and out of date screen shots.
-All information will be fully updated before January 1st, 2014i!</strong>
+<strong>NOTICE: This page is currently being updated to support the new 2014 version of the template.
+Please be patient if there are some contradicting pieces of information, or missing and out of date screen shots.
+All information will be fully updated by January 1st, 2014!</strong>
 </p>
 <p></p>
 <p class = "projectHeader">